vidtsin/odoo-apps-1/good_crm/README.md

 # GoodCRM

-Module Odoo personnalisé pour le CRM
+Custom Odoo module for CRM

-## Fonctionnalités
+## Features

-### Ajout du menu GoodCRM
+#### Addition of the GoodCRM menu

-### Assignation d'objectifs aux commerciaux
+#### Assigning objectives to sales representatives

-Une assignation des objectifs prend en compte les éléments suivants :
+An assignment of objectives takes into account the following elements:

-✓ Le commercial
+✓ The sales representative

-✓ Le type de client
+✓ The type of customer

-✓ La période (date de début et date de fin)
+✓ The period (start date and end date)

-✓ Le produit (ou article)
+✓ The product (or article)

-✓ Le chiffre d’affaire
+✓ Turnover

-✓ Le nombre de ventes
+✓ The number of sales